etro-js/etro-js.github.io/content/blog/introducing-v0.8.0.md

 # TypeScript Support

-After version 0.7.0 was released, Vidar was ported to TypeScript.
+After version 0.7.0 was released, Etro was ported to TypeScript.
 This means up-to-date type declaration files for TypeScript projects, as well as remaining compatibility with pure JavaScript projects (plus better documentation).
 No extra steps are required to use the framework in your TypeScript project.

 # Support for More Browsers

-Vidar now uses a polyfill for the web audio API so more browsers can use it.
+Etro now uses a polyfill for the web audio API so more browsers can use it.

 # Recording a Subsection